Baer (car)

 Motorenfabrik Paul Baer GmbH was a German engine and automobile manufacturer.

 The company was founded in Berlin 1908 to make engines which were supplied to several early automobile manufacturers.
 Between 1920 and 1926, a small car was built in the city under the brand Baer.

-The 4/14 hp car was powered by a 770cc two-cylinder two-stroke engine.
+The 4/14 hp car was powered by a 770cc two-cylinder two-stroke engine with a bore of 70 mm and a stroke of 110 mm.

+The engine power reached up to 17 horsepower.
+This allowed the vehicle with a four-speed transmission speeds up to 80 km/h.
+The length was 3350 mm, the width 1400 mm.
+The track gauge was 1200 mm and the wheelbase was 2550 mm.
+The total weight was 750 kg, of which 350 kg were on the front axle and 400 kg on the rear axle.
+The company Baer also delivered its engines to the sports boat industry.

 One of the vehicle took part in the small car race at the AVUS in Berlin in 1923.